minhueb7321/customer-segmentation-rfm/README.md

-# Customer Segment - RFM Analysis
+# Customer Segmentation for E-commerce Platform - RFM Analysis

 Using PowerBi to conduct the analyze Customer Segment